 - Preheat oven to 250 degrees.

-- In a large bowl mix together cheerios through min crackers.
+- In a large bowl mix together cheerios through mini crackers.

-- In a microwaveable jar melt butter.
-Mix in Worcestershire Sauce, hot sauce, fennel seeds, onion powder, garlic powder, smoked paprika and seasoning salt.
+- In a microwaveable bowl melt butter.
+Stir in Worcestershire sauce, hot sauce, fennel seeds, onion powder, garlic powder, smoked paprika and seasoning salt.

 - Pour the snack mixture into a large parchment paper lined baking sheet or roasting pan.

-- Gently stir mixture roughly every 20 minutes.
+- Pop in oven and gently stir mixture roughly every 20 minutes cooking for 1 hour and 20 minutes.